natebrennand/cpp_collections/README.md

 One of the key components to developing C++ is learnability or more importantly, how easy is it for users to accomplish basic tasks.

 C++ Collections is a C++ 11 library that provides lazy evaluation and functional transformations of the data to lighten the burden of using functional operations such as map, range, and filter for the user.
-To use C++ Streams, download them from Github and simply <section>#include collections.h</section> in the header of your file after dragging it in.
+To use C++ Streams, download them from Github and simply *#include collections.h* in the header of your file after dragging it in.

 ----
 ## What is C++ Collections?
 C++ Collections provides abstractions on a set of ordered data.
-All examples below assume that we are <section>using namespace cpp_collections</section>.
+All examples below assume that we are *using namespace cpp_collections*.
 The Class collections is used to support functional style transformations as demonstrated above.
 Assume you would like to create a list of numbers from 1 to 100, sum them, and then store the value in an int.
 Functional operators allow these operations to happen in nearly one line of code.

 ```cpp